stuartellis/nuklear/README.md

 ## IAM Resources

-aws-nuke does not support filtering IAM resources types by their tags.
+Older versions of aws-nuke did not support filtering IAM resources types by their tags.

 Use *glob* to specify multiple resources that following a naming pattern: